The Witten equation, mirror symmetry and quantum singularity theory: Virtual Cycles and Axioms

 The heart of our construction is the analytic problem of solving the moduli problem for the Witten equation.
 The Witten equation is a first order elliptic PDE of the form where $S_i$ is a $C^{\infty}$-section of $\LL_i$.

 Our goal is to construct a virtual cycle of the moduli space of solutions of the Witten equation.
 Let's briefly outline the construction.
-Let $\W_{g,k}(\gamma_1, \dots, \gamma_k)$ be the moduli space of $W$-structures decorated by the orbifold structure $\gamma_i$ at the marked point $x_i$.
+Let $\W_{g,k}(\gamma_1, \dots, \gamma_k)$ be the moduli space of $W$-structures decorated with the orbifold structure defined by $\gamma_i$ at the $i$-th marked point.
 It can be considered as the background data to set up the Witten equation.
-Unfortunately, it is rather difficult to solve the Witten equation due to the fact that $W$ is highly degenerate.
-It is much easier to solve a perturbed equation for $W+W_0$, where $W_0$ is a linear perturbation term such that $W_{\gamma}+W_{0\gamma}$ is a holomorphic Morse function for every $\gamma$.
-Here $W_{\gamma}$ and $W_{0\gamma}$ are the restrictions of $W, W_0$ to the fixed point set $\C^{N_{\gamma}}_{\gamma}$.
-The background date for the perturbed Witten equation is naturally the moduli space of rigidified $W$-structures $\W^{rig}_{g,k}(\gamma_1, \dots, \gamma_k)$.